Bengaluru FC, Sreenidi Deccan share points in Super Cup opener | Sports-Games

 Bengaluru FC, Sreenidi Deccan share points in Super Cup opener

-Bengaluru FC to a 1-1 stalemate to begin their campaign in the Super Cup by sharing points here on Saturday.First-half goals from Javi Hernandez 9th minute and Faysal Shayesteh 21 saw the spoils being shared at the end of what was a closely-fought match in humid conditions.Earlier, Blues head coach Simon Grayson named a starting XI featuring Gurpreet Singh Sandhu in goal and a back three comprising Sandesh Jhingan, Parag Shrivas and Bruno Ramires.
+I-League side Sreenidi Deccan held ISL heavyweights Bengaluru FC to a 1-1 stalemate to begin their campaign in the Super Cup by sharing points here on Saturday.First-half goals from Javi Hernandez 9th minute and Faysal Shayesteh 21 saw the spoils being shared at the end of what was a closely-fought match in humid conditions.In the days second match, Kerala Blasters registered an emphatic 3-1 victory over reigning I-League champions, RoundGlass Punjab.Goals from captain Dimitrios Diamantakos 41, Nishu Kumar 54 and Rahul KP 9050 gave Blaster a comfortable win.

 First-half goals from Javi Hernandez (9th minute) and Faysal Shayesteh (21') saw the spoils being shared at the end of what was a closely-fought match in humid conditions.